CONSUMER MEDICINE INFORMATION

-If you have not been given the next dose, tell the doctor or nurse on duty as soon
+If you have not been given your next dose, tell the doctor or nurse on duty as soon

-Immediately tell your doctor or nurse on duty or telephone your doctor, or the Poisons
+Immediately tell your doctor or nurse on duty or telephone the Poisons Information

-0800 764 766), or go to the Accident and Emergency department at your nearest hospital,
+Centre (telephone 13 11 26), or go to the Accident and Emergency department at your

-if you think you or anyone else may have received too much CIPROFLOXACIN Alphapharm.
+nearest hospital, if you think you or anyone else may have received too much CIPROFLOXACIN

 You may need urgent medical attention.